Timothy Leary: Death

 Leary was reportedly excited for a number of years by the possibility of freezing his body in cryonic suspension, and he announced in September 1988 that he had signed up with Alcor for such treatment after having appeared at Alcor's grand opening the year before.
 He did not believe he would be resurrected in the future, but did believe that cryonics had important possibilities, even though he thought it had only "one chance in a thousand".
 He called it his "duty as a futurist", helped publicize the process and hoped that it would work for his children and grandchildren if not for him, although he said that he was "lighthearted" about it.
 He was connected with two cryonic organizations—first Alcor and then CryoCare—one of which delivered a cryonic tank to his house in the months before his death.
 Leary initially announced that he would freeze his entire body, but due to lack of funds decided to freeze his head only.
-He then changed his mind again and requested that his body be cremated, with his ashes scattered in space.
+Three weeks before his death, Leary changed his mind again and generally refused cryopreservation from both Alcor and CryoCare.
+He requested that his body be cremated, with his ashes scattered in space.

 Leary died aged 75 on May 31, 1996.
 His death was videotaped for posterity at his request by Denis Berry and Joey Cavella, capturing his final words.
 Berry was the trustee of Leary's archives, and Cavella had filmed Leary during his later years.
 According to his son Zachary, during his final moments, he clenched his fist and said: "Why?", then, unclenching his fist, said: "Why not?".
 He uttered the phrase repeatedly, in different intonations, and died soon after.
 His last word, according to Zach, was "beautiful".

 The film Timothy Leary's Dead (1996) contains a simulated sequence in which he allows his bodily functions to be suspended for the purposes of cryonic preservation.
 His head is removed and placed on ice.
 The film ends with a sequence showing the creation of the artificial head used in the film.